DOI10.47051/XDNA7753

 Figure 2: Distribution of Micrurus bocourti in Ecuador.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The generic name Micrurus, which is derived from the Greek words mikros (meaning “small”) and oura (meaning “tail”), refers to the short tail in members of this group.2 The specific epithet bocourti honors Marie-Firmin Bocourt (1819–1904), a French naturalist and explorer, in recognition of his herpetological collections in Mexico and Central America.2
+Etymology: The name Micrurus is derived from the Greek words mikros (=small) and oura (=tail).2 The specific epithet bocourti honors Marie-Firmin Bocourt (1819–1904), a French naturalist and explorer, in recognition of his herpetological collections in Mexico and Central America.2

-See it in the wild: Ecuadorian Coralsnakes are rarely encountered.
-Individuals are found no more than once every few months and usually only by chance.
-It appears that the best way to find individuals is to slowly walk along trails through well-preserved dry forest areas during the rainy season.
-The area having the greatest number of observations is Bosque Protector Cerro Blanco, in Guayas province, Ecuador.
+See it in the wild: Micrurus bocourti is considered a rare species, with individuals being recorded no more than once every few months at any given locality.
+It appears that the best way to find these snakes is to slowly walk along trails through well-preserved dry forest areas during the rainy season in western Ecuador (December–May).
+The area having the greatest number of recent observations of M. bocourti is Bosque Protector Cerro Blanco, in Guayas province.

 Acknowledgments: Special thanks to Jorge Luis Romero and Gonzalo Pazmiño for providing the specimens of Micrurus bocourti pictured here.
 This account was published with the support of Secretaría Nacional de Educación Superior Ciencia y Tecnología (programa INEDITA; project: Respuestas a la crisis de biodiversidad: la descripción de especies como herramienta de conservación; No 00110378), Programa de las Naciones Unidas (PNUD), and Universidad San Francisco de Quito (USFQ).